Resn4R/Resn4R/README.md

 ## Hi there 👋

-### Welcome to my Dev Playground 👨🏼‍💻
+### Welcome to my Playground 👨🏼‍💻
 Hey there!
-I'm Vito, a passionate and enthusiastic Swift developer excited about building amazing mobile experiences.
+I'm Vito, a passionate and enthusiastic Swift developer and Cybersecurity engineer excited about building amazing mobile experiences and capture your flags.
 Welcome to my GitHub repository, where I showcase my projects, skills, and journey in the development world.
-Occasionally (aka a lot), I will also upload personal test apps to try out frameworks and features or just to have fun with new practices as I discover them.
+Occasionally (aka a lot), I will also upload personal test apps to try out scripts, frameworks and features or just to have fun with new practices as I discover them.

 ## About Me 🙋🏼‍♂️
 - 🧩 Loves cracking and solving puzzles
 - 📱 Exploring the wonders of iOS development
+- 🏴 Finding new ways to capture flags and keep mines
 - 🎓 Graduated from the Istituto Tecnico Industriale Statale "L. Da Vinci" in Computer Science
-- 📈 Eager to contribute to the iOS development community
+- 📈 Eager to contribute to the tech community
 - 📚 Always learning new things

-# Projects
+# iOS Projects

 ## The Brewtherhood Loyalty Card
 This project represents a passionate exploration of iOS app development using Swift, SwiftUI and other frameworks.
 As an aspiring developer eager to learn and grow, this tech demo showcases the application of newly acquired skills and the enthusiasm to create an innovative loyalty card experience for users.
 Customers can earn points, rewards, and special offers through this app, encouraging repeat business and promoting brand loyalty.